usdigitalresponse/storefront/README.md

 #### 3. Get SendGrid API keys if you're testing emails

-Check the Netlify config for the site you're working on to get the SENDGRID_API_KEY
+Check the Netlify config for the site you're working on to get the SENDGRID_API_KEY.
+[More Details](#sending-emails-in-dev)

 #### 4. Create `.env`